 Seed germination is a critical stage in the life cycle of a plant.
 Understanding the stages of seed germination and the factors that affect it can help us grow healthy plants.
 By providing the optimal conditions for seed germination, we can ensure that our plants grow strong and healthy.

 Seed Germination of crops

-Germination is the quickening of the growth of embryo, resulting in the emergence of first, the radicle of the seed and then the plumule from the seed coat. read parts of plants here
+Germination is the quickening of the growth of the embryo, resulting in the emergence of first, the radicle of the seed and then the plumule from the seed coat. read parts of plants here

 The radical develops into the root, while the plumule grows into the shoot.
 During germination, water is absorbed by the seed, enzymes and hormones are secreted and stored food materials hydrolyze to generate soluble substances which are carried to the growing points.

 The stored food in the cotyledon(s) is used by the new plant to grow as soon as leaves are formed.
 The plant uses water from the soil and carbon (IV) oxide from the air, to manufacture its food by a process known as photosynthesis.